 We recognize the commitment and increasing sacrifices that our Families are making every day.
 We recognize the strength of our Soldiers comes from the strength of their Families.
 We are committed to providing Soldiers and Families a quality of Life that is commensurate with their service.
 We are committed to building a partnership with Army Families that enhances their strength and resilience.
 We are committed to improving family readiness by:

-- ✓ Standardizing fees for existing Family programs and services - ✓ Ensuring excellence in schools, youth services, and child care - ✓ Expanding education opportunities for Family members a.
-For the Soldier to be eligible for deployment support services, one of the following eligibility criteria must be indicated in the document:
+- ✓ Standardizing fees for existing Family programs and services - ✓ Ensuring excellence in schools, youth services, and child care - ✓ Expanding education opportunities for Family members

 Deployment Support Eligibility: